 Solid particles distort the magnetic field homogeneity because the magnetic susceptibility of a particle is different from that of the solution.
 A sample containing suspended particles has a field homogeneity distortion around every single particle.
 This causes broad lines and indistinct spectra that cannot be corrected.
-So that there are no solid particles in your samples, you must filter all samples into the NMR tube.
-You should filter samples through a small plug of glass wool tightly packed into a Pasteur pipette.
+So that there are no solid particles in your samples, you might consider filtering all samples into the NMR tube.
+This can be done with a small plug of glass wool tightly packed into a Pasteur pipette.
 If the plug is not tight enough, the filtration will be ineffective.
 If it is too big, some of your sample will remain trapped in it.
 Do not use cotton wool: most NMR solvents dissolve material from it, which can easily be seen in 1H spectra.
-After filtration the sample should be as clear as water though not necessarily colourless.

 Make samples to the correct depth

 In the magnet, the main field direction is vertical, along the length of the sample.
 Each end of the sample causes a major distortion of the field homogeneity, which is corrected using the spectrometer's shim controls.
-A partial correction is done for every sample, and takes a few minutes.
-A complete correction takes many hours using a high quality test sample.
-So that this lengthy task is done as seldom as possible, your samples must be prepared so that they physically resemble the test sample.
-After filtration, they must be made up to a similar depth.
-For the Bruker spectrometers, the optimum height is 4 cm, or 0.55 mL.
-Shorter samples are very difficult to shim, and cause considerable delay in recording the spectrum.
-Samples that are too long are also difficult to shim and are a waste of costly solvent.
-You should check your sample depth using a ruler.
+A partial correction is done for every sample (shimming), and takes a few minutes (can take longer--quite sample dependent).
+For our Bruker spectrometers, the optimum sample filling height is 4 cm, or ~0.55 mL.
+Shorter samples may be very difficult or impossible to shim, and cause considerable delay in recording the spectrum.
+Samples that are too long can also be difficult to shim (thermal gradeints can induce convection) and are a waste of costly solvent.
+You should consider checking your sample depth using a ruler.
 After preparation, you should ensure that the cap is pushed fully onto the tube to minimize solvent loss through evaporation.

 Use deuterated solvents

-Samples must be prepared using solvents that contain deuterium in place of hydrogen.
-The NMR signal from the deuterium nuclei is called the NMR lock and is used by the spectrometer for stabilization.
+Samples are typically prepared using solvents that contain deuterium in place of hydrogen.
+The NMR signal from the deuterium nuclei is used by the spectrometer for stabilization ("Lock").
 Many deuterated solvents are available from the stockroom.
 The NMR lab does not supply you with solvents.